-One of the biggest benefits to using Bing Ads is the ability to have full control on their syndicated search traffic for your website.
+One of the most significant benefits of using Bing Ads is the ability to have full control on their syndicated search traffic for your website.
 That means that you are able to exclude partners that are not right for your business and deliver that great ROI that you are looking for.
-Google only gives the option to opt in, so you are stuck with participating or not participating with whatever partners they have.
+Google only gives the option to opt-in, so you are stuck with participating or not participating with whatever partners they have.
 Also, Google will not share who their partners are, so you are really in a cloud when it comes to this.

 Monitor Your Budget On the Go

 I use the Bing Ads mobile app for Android pretty often since my phone is always next to me.
 I don’t use it for in-depth analysis, but I use it to make sure nothing out of the ordinary is happening with my account.
 I was on a trip for two days, but I checked the app and noticed that my spend jumped up to a much higher amount then I was used to.
 Using the app, I was able to see that something happened during this time period, so I knew I needed to investigate this when I got back to my laptop to see what the issue was.

 As you can see, I only used this app for a few moments, but it directionally already gave me the insight I needed to do real work later on.
 The actual work that I needed to work on was pulling specific reports to see what was happening with my account.
 If you are interested in downloading the apps for your phone, I left the links to both stores.